cssher/Background-Color-Gradient-Generator/README.md

 # Background-Color-Gradient-Generator
 A simple tool to generate background two tone gradient color.
+Used basic HTML CSS JS syntax.
+The colour in term of Red() Green() Blue() format with value is generated for the transition effect from right to left.
+Sample syntax generated for any random chosen backgrond effect: LINEAR-GRADIENT(TO RIGHT, RGB(131, 60, 196), RGB(255, 0, 0)); ~ this is to be copy pasted in the body selector of one's CSS stylesheet.
+It would be wonderful if someone implements a copy button for the above colour-code generated to copied in a clipboard.
+Any suggestions welcome.